 A quality website is an investment of money, time, and energy.
 A comprehensive set of metrics can help your organization get a solid handle on that investment’s return.

-Next week on the blog, we’ll dive down the rabbit hole of the most common goals and metrics and start you on the path to measurement of success.
+Next up on the blog, we’ll dive down the rabbit hole of the most common goals and metrics and start you on the path to measurement of success.